lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-02/02-week-02-cryptography-fundamentals/submissions/lab-02-hashing-integrity.md

 ---

 ## Environment
-Document the environment used to complete the lab.
+Environment used to complete the lab.

 - Operating System: Windows 11
 - Terminal Used: Git Bash (MINGW64)